 {142}

-they *walk*| in love.&#8221; All unity, that is to say, even visible unity, is the affection and conduct of the individual.
+they *walk*¦ in love."
+All unity, that is to say, even visible unity, is the affection and conduct of the individual.
 It is to deceive oneself, it is to deceive souls in the most serious matters, thus to delude oneself with regard to the sense of the words employed by the Holy Spirit.
 Let the reader glance through the whole page, whence these quotations are taken, and he will there find the confirmation of what I have advanced.

 Is this, then, unity manifested by a visible union? or is it merely employing the expression of a scriptural truth to turn aside a soul from the true force of that truth?